 Transformative Teaching and Research

 DePaul is dedicated to teaching, research and public service.
-Service learning is a teaching method method that when properly integrated into credit-bearing courses, students (1) learn better by applying theories, methods and concepts to community-based learning environments and (2) become more socially active, engaged citizens who work toward improving the health and wellbeing of all communities.
+Service learning is a teaching method method that when properly integrated into credit-bearing courses, allowing students to (1) learn better by applying theories, methods and concepts to community-based learning environments and (2) to become more socially active, engaged citizens who work toward improving the health and wellbeing of all communities.

 Any faculty member can employ service learning pedagogy in any DePaul course.
-Doing so, transforms the classroom into a dynamic space for teaching at the intersections of experiential, written, visual and other texts.
-Service learning provides the opportunity for co-learning and co-teaching with communities engaged in solving societal problems.
+Doing so transforms the classroom into a dynamic space for teaching at the intersections of experiential, written, visual and other texts.
+Service learning provides the opportunity for co-learning and co-teaching with communities engaged in addressing societal issues.

 Perhaps the greatest benefit was that issues we discuss in class weren't abstract to the students.
 They were experiencing them firsthand.

 -Dr. Miles Harvey, English

-At the Steans Center, we can assist you with creating a compelling teaching strategy informed by community engagement in the interest of building assets of Chicago communities.
+At the Steans Center, we can assist you in creating a compelling teaching strategy informed by community engagement in the interest of building the assets of Chicago communities.